aquaismissing/INCS2bot/README.md

 - Extended Inline Keyboard Markups (**ExtendedIKM**s),
   made to integrate extra functionality into regular **IKM**s (e.g. localization, selection indicators)
 - Use of decorators to support transitions between menus and clean up the codebase
-- Using sqlite instead of csv for database!
+- Using sqlite instead of csv for a database!

 ### How can I contribute?